tamtran4869/E-commerce-analysis/README.md

   <p align="center">
     The project is guided by Maven Analytics with the advanced SQL course in Udemy.

 However, after extracting the required data, there are some tasks; getting ideas, insights or conclusions from data frames is hard.
-Therefore, to make it clear and practice more skills, besides SQL as the course, I used Python to extract data and create a visualization, and Tableau for building final dashboards.
+Therefore, to make it clear and practice more skills, besides SQL as the course, I used Python to extract data and create visuals and commented insights getting from it.

    <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />